infinitydaemon/OpSec-Kernel/Documentation/trace/histogram.rst

 	.log2          display log2 value rather than raw number .buckets=size  display grouping of values rather than raw number .usecs         display a common_timestamp in microseconds
-        .percent       display a number of percentage value .graph         display a bar-graph of a value
 	=============  =================================================

   Note that in general the semantics of a given field aren't